gradescope/autograder_samples/java/README.md

 This example shows how to set up an autograder on Gradescope for a Java project.
-It uses JUnit, JDK8, and Josh Hug's jh61b library for producing output in JSON format.
+It uses JUnit, JDK8, and Josh Hug's jh61b library for producing output in JSON format.https://github.com/tkutche1/jgrade

+## Alternatives

+You may want to check out [https://github.com/tkutche1/jgrade](JGrade), a library created by JHU instructors, which is more actively maintained.

 ## Project Description